ejsdotsh/yacht-hugo-theme/README.md

 when graduating from high school, i was voted *"most likely to own a yacht"* by my senior class. i don't think this is what they meant...

-***under construction***

-after spending a lot of time trying to customize other people's themes, i decided to create...

 ***YACHT** **A**nother **C**ustom **H**ugo **T**heme*

 ## what is YACHT